List of Public Notices

 • Planning and Administration

-The City of Scottsdale anticipates receiving $355,614 in HOME Investment Partnerships Program (HOME) funding allocation.
+The city of Scottsdale anticipates receiving $355,614 in HOME Investment Partnerships Program (HOME) funding allocation.
 The HOME funds may be used for the following activities and must benefit qualifying individual families who are low and moderate income:

 • Homeowner (owner-occupied) rehabilitation